mergeability/mergeable/docs/README.md

       # list of validators.
 Specify one or more.
       - do: {{validator}}
         {{option}}: # name of an option supported by the validator.
-          {{sub-option}}: {{value}} # an option can have have one or more sub-options.
+          {{sub-option}}: {{value}} # an option will have one or more sub-options.
-    pass: # list of actions to be excuted if all validaton passes.
+    pass: # list of actions to be executed if all validation passes.
 Specify one or more.
 Omit this tag if no actions are needed.
       - do: {{action}}
     fail: # list of actions to be executed when at least one validation fails.
 Specify one or more.
 Omit this tag if no actions are needed.
       - do: {{action}}